jmv74211/TFM_security_system_PI/doc/api/api_agent_doc.md

 # API agent documentation

-**API AGENT:** Receives requests and interacts with the rest of system elements .
+Receives requests and interacts with the rest of system elements .

 Below are the set of requests that can be made to this API and the values it returns.